 I rolled onto my belly, letting my back cool off as sweat had soaked the sheets beneath me.
-I had been napping when the overhead fan simply stopped working, but downstairs, I could hear the stand fan keep going as the neighbor’s dog barked outside.
+I had been napping when the overhead fan simply stopped working, but downstairs, I could hear the stand fan still running as the neighbor’s dog barked outside.
 I sighed.
-Just another quirk of this new apartment we had moved into since papa’s unexpected death.
-We had been forced to move out of the house we’d lived in for years to help pay for his mounting debts, and now here we were in a small apartment in a cul-de-sac, a place that never seemed to get any sunlight.
+Just another quirk of this new apartment we moved into since Papa’s unexpected death.
+We had been forced to move out of the house we’d lived in for years to help pay his debts, and now here we were in a small apartment in a cul-de-sac, a place that never seemed to get any sunlight.

 Papa had gone out that night, not planning on returning till the following morning.
-He and mama had had another argument, like they always did.
+He and Mama had had another argument, like they always did.
 It was always about the women.
 He simply could not get his hands off them.
-And they couldn’t get their hands off his money.
+And they couldn’t keep their hands off his money.

-But that morning, he didn’t return.
+But the next morning, he didn’t return.
 By afternoon, we learned the news long after everyone else did.
 One of my aunts had been the one brave enough to go to the morgue to identify him, as no one else dared to do it.
-Even mama could not do it.
+Even Mama could not do it.

 He’d been in a car accident just outside of the city.
 The car was speeding along the darkened roads, and it swerved, wrapping around a balete tree, a form of a ficus that grew abundantly along the countryside.
 Papa and the woman did not survive, but the stories still being told of how their bodies were found could still be heard throughout the days following his death.
 I could not listen to them.
 He was my papa after all, no matter what a bastard he’d been to us.

 Mama had found the apartment through a friend of a friend though we could no longer remember who.
 It was only a few blocks from our closest relatives, and it was cheap.
-It was also available on such short notice and that was what mattered, for the bank was quick to kick us out and take over their property.
+It was also available on such short notice and that was what mattered, for the bank was quick to kick us out and take over their property we used to own.

-And so we moved in, despite the worried stares of the neighbors who shut their doors and peered at us through their windows, their hands to their mouths.
+And so we moved into the small apartment despite the worried stares of the neighbors who shut their doors and peered at us through their windows, their hands to their mouths.
 And each time we caught their gaze, they’d look up at the second story window, before looking away.